alieymsxxn/openai_chatbot/README.md

   {
       "message": "Update has been successfully.",
       "response": {
-          "final": "What is the capital of Australia?", "inital": "What is the capital of Australia?"
+          "final": "What is the capital of Latvia?", "inital": "What is the capital of Australia?"
       }
   }